UniversalDependencies/docs/_en/dep/acl-relcl.md

 In some cases, the _wh_-phrase would be analyzed as the head of the _wh_-clause.
 For example, in the sentence _I love how appreciative everyone was_, the word _appreciative_ would normally be a predicative head (since the verb _was_ is a copula and would receive the `cop` relation).
 Since _appreciative_ cannot be an `acl:relcl` dependent on itself, the auxiliary is promoted to the head of the relative clause and assigned the `acl:relcl` relation.

-TODO: If I am reading CGEL correctly this should be an exclamative complement clause, not a free relative, so the cyclicity problem goes away.
-If we adopt the exclamative clause analysis [these results with BE as the RC predicate](http://match.grew.fr/?corpus=UD_English-EWT@dev&custom=61c5129ddeaf0) should be revisited.

 ~~~sdparse
 I love how appreciative everyone was .
 obj(love, appreciative)
 acl:relcl(appreciative, was)
 advmod(appreciative, how)
 ~~~

+TODO: If I am reading CGEL correctly this should be an exclamative complement clause, not a free relative, so the cyclicity problem goes away.
+If we adopt the exclamative clause analysis [these results with BE as the RC predicate](http://match.grew.fr/?corpus=UD_English-EWT@dev&custom=61c5129ddeaf0) should be revisited.
+Maybe a better example: "Whatever this is, I like it!" or "I want to sample whatever dish this is".
+"Whatever (dish)" cannot be simultaneously the head of the RC and the predicate of the embedded clause, so "is" gets promoted.

 TODO: Also copied from the v1 guidelines: